pattern-lab/website/docs/advanced-template-language-and-pattern-engines.md

 By default Pattern Lab uses the Mustache template language, extended with [pattern parameters](/docs/pattern-parameters.html).
 PatternEngines let you add support for a template language of your personal choice.
 Each PatternEngine has it's own set of features and caveats.

+Right now the most mature PatternEngines are Handlebars, Mustache and Twig.

 ## Official PatternEngines for Node
 <ul id="pattern-engine-list">
   <!-- This list is automatically replaced by a script -->